 “If a designation is not effective under [this statute] the proceeds of the policy are payable to the named alternative beneficiary or, if there is not a named alternative beneficiary, to the estate of the insured.”
 750 ILCS 5/503(b-5)(3)

-If your life insurance is through your work, it’s likely that your life insurance is governed by the Employee Retirement Income Security Act of 1974 (ERISA), 88 Stat.
+If your life insurance is through your work, your life insurance is likely governed by the Employee Retirement Income Security Act of 1974 (ERISA), 88 Stat.
 832, 29 U. S. C. § 1001 et seq.
 If this is the case, your life insurance beneficiary is NOT automatically no longer your husband or wife upon divorce.
-You have to manually change it or your husband or wife will still be able to collect on your life insurance as a beneficiary.
+You have to change the beneficiary manually or your husband or wife will still be able to collect on your life insurance as a beneficiary.
 Egelhoff v.
 Egelhoff, 532 U.S. 141 (2001)

 Life Insurance And Maintenance (Formerly Known As Alimony)